-The external £180m bond is due for repayment in July 2021; proceeds from the repayment of the £180m inter-company loan asset will be used to repay the listed debt on maturity.
-A letter of support from NWEN (Holdings) has been provided.
+The external £180m bond was repaid on maturity in June 2021; proceeds from the repayment of the £180m inter-company loan asset were used to repay the listed debt on maturity.

-In consideration of this, the Directors of the Company are cognisant of the going concern disclosure in the financial statements of both NWEN (Jersey) and ENWL for the year ended 31 March 2021, the latter of which is available on the website www.enwl.co.uk.
+In consideration of this, the Directors of the Company are cognisant of the going concern disclosure in the financial statements of both NWEN (Jersey) and ENWL for the year ended 31 March 2022, the latter of which is available on the website www.enwl.co.uk.